 4.1 Voting on Standards

 Voting on standards will be conducted by the Secretariat amongst the “consensus body” which is the MTCI-SC.
 Voting on all matters except approval of a new or revised standard may be done either by letter ballot or in person at quorate MTCI-SC meetings.
-Voting on the approval of new or revised standards shall only be conducted via official letter ballot on the final draft standard and authorized by the Secretariat.
+Voting on the approval of new or revised standards shall only be conducted via official letter ballot on the final draft standard by the Secretariat.

 4.1.1 Authorization of Letter Ballots